Trump to inspect border wall prototypes on California trip

 Six US companies built the mockups and they are being assessed for their anti-breaching capabilities.

-Each prototype cost more than $300,000 and, according to some estimates, the complete wall could require an expenditure of up to $20 billion.
+Each prototype cost more than $300,000 and, according to some estimates, the complete wall could carry a $20 billion pricetag.

 Despite Trump's campaign promise to "Build the wall!"
 Congress has yet to approve the necessary funding for the project amid skepticism and Democratic opposition.